-Many times the intestacy laws will give different results from what you would have wanted had you taken the time to make a Last Will.
+What's wrong with this?
+In many cases your state's intestacy laws will give different results from what you would have wanted had you taken the time to make a Last Will and Testament.
 Aside from this, if you do own real estate and/or tangible personal property outside of your home state, then you could end up having two different sets of beneficiaries of your estate.

-If you only own real estate and tangible personal property in your home state or you don't own any real estate at all, then who will inherit all of your property will be determined by the intestacy laws of your state of residence.
+If you only own real estate and tangible personal property in your home state or you don't own any real estate at all, then who will inherit your entire estate will be determined by the intestacy laws of your state of residence.

 If you live in one state and own real estate and/or tangible personal property in a different state, then who will inherit your property will be determined by the intestacy laws of two different states, and the end result may well be two different sets of beneficiaries.
 And what about property owned in three different states?
 Three different intestacy laws will apply and you'll possibly end up with three different sets of beneficiaries.

-Use the same facts except that your children are from a different spouse.
-In Florida, your current spouse will inherit 1/2 and your children will share equally in the remaining 1/2, while in Virginia your current spouse will inherit 1/3 and your children will share equally in the remaining 2/3.
+However, use the same facts above except that one or more of your children are from a different spouse.
+In Florida your current spouse will inherit 1/2 of your estate and your children will share equally in the remaining 1/2 of your estate, while in Virginia your current spouse will only inherit 1/3 of your estate and your children will share equally in the remaining 2/3 of your estate.

-The examples above illustrate what a big difference state intestacy laws can make.
-The only way to insure that after your death your property will go to the beneficiaries of your choice, when you want them to receive your property, and in the way that you want them to receive it is to make an estate plan.
+The examples above illustrate what a big difference state laws can make.
+The only way to insure that after your death your property will go to the beneficiaries of your choice, when you want them to receive your property, and in the way that you want them to receive it, and who will take care of your minor children and their inheritance, is to make an estate plan.